0xPolygonMiden/miden-base/docs/src/architecture/transactions.md

 * Neither sender nor the recipient need to know who the other side is.
 From the sender's perspective they just need to create `note1` (and for this they need to know the assets to be transferred and the root of the note's script).
 They don't need any information on who will eventually consume the note.
 From the recipient's perspective, they just need to consume `note1`.
 They don't need to know who created it.
 * Both transactions can be executed "locally".
 For example, we could generate a ZKP proving that `transaction1` was executed and submit it to the network.
 The network can verify the proof without the need for executing the transaction itself.
 Same can be done for `transaction2`.
 Moreover, we can mix and match.
 For example, `transaction1` can be executed locally, but `transaction2` can be executed on the network, or vice-versa.

-## Local vs. Network Transactions
+## Local vs. network transactions
+There are two types of transactions in Miden: local transactions and network transactions.

 <p align="center">
     <img src="../diagrams/architecture/transaction/Local_vs_Network_Transaction.png">
 </p>

-There are two types of transactions: local and network.

 For **local transactions**, clients executing the transactions also generate the proofs of their correct execution.
 So, no additional work needs to be performed by the network.
 Local transactions are useful for several reasons: